pblischak/polyfreqs-ms-data/example/README.md

 ## The data files

-These files contains the total number of sequencing reads for each individual at each locus and the number of reference alleles.
+These 2 files contains the total number of sequencing reads for each individual at each locus and the number of reference reads.
 They are the input data for running **polyfreqs**.

 - **potato_tot_reads.txt**